cs1730/csx730-uthread/README.md

 | `r14`    | register 14            |
 | `r15`    | register 15            |

+Creating a `struct` type, perhaps called `uthread_ctx`, to hold these regsiters is recommended.

 ## How to Get the Skeleton Code

 On Nike, execute the following terminal command in order to download the project